finanalyst/RF-Draft/articles-of-association.md

 &nbsp;&nbsp;• <span class="para" id="65a2c46"></span>to coordinate with educational institutions to further the Raku Foundation's other objectives,
 &nbsp;&nbsp;• <span class="para" id="3abe5de"></span>to provide consulting and managerial support concerning Raku Programming Language to individuals and other organisations,
 &nbsp;&nbsp;• <span class="para" id="ae5d83e"></span>to facilitate and manage projects that develop software written in or supporting Raku Programming Language,
-&nbsp;&nbsp;• <span class="para" id="7687e39"></span>to encourage other individuals and organisations, including for-profit companies, to undertake projects that create or use software written in whole in part in Raku Programming Language,
+&nbsp;&nbsp;• <span class="para" id="7c50680"></span>to encourage other individuals and organisations, including for-profit companies, to undertake projects that create or use software written in whole or in part in Raku Programming Language,
 &nbsp;&nbsp;• <span class="para" id="90b9322"></span>to start or participate in any enterprise to benefit other objects of the Raku Foundation,
 &nbsp;&nbsp;• to do everything that is directly or indirectly connected with or can be beneficial to the above, all of this in the widest sense of the word.
 <div id="Finance"></div>